NUFC injury list and return dates: Isak, Saint-Maximin and Guimaraes latest

 The French winger suffered a slight hamstring issue following his stunning late equaliser at Wolverhampton Wanderers last month.

-He has since missed Newcastle’s last three Premier League matches and has spent time in Monaco to work on his rehab.
+He has since missed Newcastle’s last four Premier League matches and has spent time in Monaco to work on his rehab.

 Saint-Maximin is understood to be ‘very close’ to a return.